Where does the name Waf come from?

 How to speed up dependency calculation? (boost libraries)

 Run the build with 'waf -v' to see the warnings/errors (if the same files are produced, force a particular 'idx' value), then use the why tool to display the causes.
-Leaving stale files in the source directory is a frequent source of problems, so keep your source directory tidy.
+Leaving stale files in the source directory can be a source of problems, so keep your source directory tidy.

 How to create pkg-config files?